FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 188: What role does kernel-PCA play when combined with DTW in visualizing time series data?**
+**What role does kernel-PCA play when combined with DTW in visualizing time series data?**
 - A) It enhances the computational speed of the DTW calculations.
 - B) It simplifies the time series data into a single variable.
 - C) It projects the DTW (dis)similarity matrix into a lower-dimensional space for easier visualization.